tukasa0001/TownOfHost/README-EN.md

 ・ Sheriff Lover: You can kill in-posters as usual.
 Whether or not you can kill depends on the position of the duplicate source.
 (In-poster lover can be killed.
 Crewmate lover cannot be killed) <br>
 ・ Opportunist lover: Win if you survive. <br>
 ・ Jester Lover: If Jester Lover is banished, you will win as Jester.
 If the lover is banished by voting, Jester's lover is defeated. <br>
+・ Bait lover: When the lover is killed and the bait lover dies afterwards, the lover immediately reports the bait lover. <br>

 ## Mode